microsoft/pxt-arcade/docs/skillmap/story/story2.md

 🥳 That's it! 🥳

-**Before you click "Finish", take a look at the card in the simulator to see how your card works!**
+**Before you click "Finish", take a look at the card in the game screen to see how your card works!**